-- 56. The information I'm providing to the Inquiry about abuse at Keil School concerns mainly what I witnessed happening to a boy called sector, who was in the year below me.
-Sector is just one example and it's the one that affected me, and I know the most about.
-I believe that sector was one of two or three boys who were being repeatedly sexually abused by CFJ, the deputy housemaster at Islay Kerr House.
+Sexual abuse - CFJ 56.
+The information I'm providing to the Inquiry about abuse at Keil School concerns mainly what I witnessed happening to a boy called what I witnessed happening to a boy called year below me. significant is just one example and it's the one that affected me, and I know the most about.
+I believe that was one of two or three boys who were being repeatedly sexually abused by CFJ , the deputy housemaster at Islay Kerr House.
 I have said "believe" because I never saw any of them being raped.
-There were certain boys who were terrified of CFJ, and I could see that. - 57.
-There's about six or seven different bits of evidence that I can cite to qualify why I know was being physically and sexually abused.
-I think also that CDK colluded in the abuse of There were certain pupils in each year who were more vulnerable and were picked on by certain teachers.
-CDK had it in for that became apparent from my first week in the school.
-Was fourteen years old and stood out because he was one of the more handsome pupils at the school. - 58.
-Was best friends with a boy called and the shared a dorm in Islay Kerr with and the shared a dorm and a shared a dorm There were five or six of them in the dorm, which was upstairs next to CFJ 's flat.
-I was in a dorm on the ground floor when I was in 4th year. - 59.
-I connected with Connected with Connected with
+There were certain boys who were terrified of CFJ , and I could see that.
+57. There's about six or seven different bits of evidence that I can cite to qualify why I was being physically and sexually abused.
+I think also that GDK colluded in the abuse of the colluded in the colluded in the abuse of the colluded in the col more vulnerable and were picked on by certain teachers.
+CDK had it in for .
+That became apparent from my first week in the school. was fourteen years old and stood out because he was one of the more handsome pupils at the school. was best friends with a boy called .
+He and shared a dorm 58. in Islay Kerr with and a boy called There were five or six of them in the dorm, which was upstairs next to CFJ flat.
+I was in a dorm on the ground floor when I was in 4th year. .
+He and I had good rapport.
+I connected with 59.
+I connected with too.
+I mentioned before about the 'Big Six' being next to the boot room, which was my orderly.
+Cleaning the 'Big Six' was probably the most punishing orderly, and this was "s orderly.
+There were forty boys in the house, so it really wasn't a